A generalized Routh-Hurwitz criterion for the stability analysis of polynomials with complex coefficients: application to the PI-control of vibrating structures: Introduction

-The paper is organized as follows: the extension of the classical Routh-Hurwitz criterion is highlighted in Section \ref{sec:method} as an algorithm, in which we make the distinction between \textit{$n$ odd} and \textit{$n$ even}.
-The case of $n=4$ is developed in Section \ref{sec:example}.
-An example build from rotordynamics is then considered in Section \ref{sec:application}: a Proportional-Integral (PI) action is applied to the system and the stability properties of the closed-loop system are analyzed using the results described in the previous Sections.
-Some conclusions are addressed in Section \ref{sec:ccl}.
-A lot of attention has been paid to describing the method in a pedagogical way in the form of an algorithm, which then could be straightforwardly implemented numerically.
+The paper is organized as follows: the extension of the classical Routh-Hurwitz criterion is highlighted in Section \ref{sec:method} as an algorithm, in which we make the distinction between \textit{$n$ odd} and \textit{$n$ even}. { Let us remark that the algorithm form has the sole purpose to break down the procedure in simple terms so that it is easily understandable by the broadest possible audience.} The case of $n=4$ is developed in Section \ref{sec:example}.
+An example build from rotordynamics is then considered in Section \ref{sec:application}: a Proportional-Integral (PI) action is applied to the system and the stability properties of the closed-loop system are analyzed using the results described in the previous Sections. { We show that the stability conditions for the complex polynomial are straightforwardly obtained with the method developed in this paper.} Some conclusions are addressed in Section \ref{sec:ccl}. { Let us stress again that} a lot of attention has been paid to describing the method in a pedagogical way in the form of an algorithm, which then could be straightforwardly implemented { and put to use in applications, of control theory and beyond, where (in)stability of complex polynomials is needed.}